minhDtran/CleaningData/CodeBook.md

      colnames (train.df[,1:10])
      train.df[1,1:15]

-    Similarly from my test directory, I did the similar column binding with my test dataset.
+    Similarly from my test directory, I did the similar column binding with my test dataset to create a testing data frame.
 I then add the testing data frame to the training data frame as shown as follow in my R code:

-     ## merge to data frame
+     ## merge testing and training data frames
      ## Step 1 : get big data frame of combine test and train data
      ncol (train.df)
      ncol(test.df)